Vauxhall 20-60: Road test

 The motoring correspondent of The Times reported that he liked the car though he thought the suspension could be improved, the springs at the back were too harsh with just two persons in the car.
 Otherwise he considered the car pleasing, the engine well balanced and it made no noise, the controls were light and simple and functioned correctly.
 He considered the four wheel brakes to be some of the best he had experienced, particularly as they are without servo-assistance.

 The saloon body, he said, seats five in comfort having two adjustable seats in front, four doors and four winding windows.
 The instruments have concealed lighting and are neatly grouped on the dash.
 The battery is kept under the front floor boards in front of the passenger's seat and tools are in a box on the running board.
 There is a good sized luggage grid at the back.
 The spare wheel and its tyre are mounted forward of the driver's door.

 Improvements for 1929

-The engine bore has been increased from 73mm to 75mm adding 465cc to the swept area and it is now a 2.9 litre engine.
+The engine bore has been increased from 73 mm to 75 mm, adding 465 cc to the swept area and thus making it a 2.9-litre engine.
 The combustion head, intake manifold, camshaft and silencer are redesigned.
 Pistons are now aluminium and the crankshaft bearings have been enlarged to meet the greater power output.
 The steering has been modified.

 Vauxhall now produced just the one model.
 The luxurious 25-70 sleeve-valve six and the 30-98 had been dropped from production.